Somar-sabe/Almoe-productions/README.md

 # Almoe-productions
-# use axamp or any local server to make this pruject run
+# use xamp or any local server to make this project run